top of page

 Caveats:

 You may see campsites that look abandoned and even have a ticket on the post.
 They may even have a little crappy looking gear at them.
 These might be scammers.
 They leave junk at the site, never pay, and avoid Rangers who collect fees in the morning.
-Folks looking for a site and pass these by thinking they are occupied.
+Folks looking for a site pass these by thinking they are occupied.
 If you don't find a completely empty site, check these sketchy looking sites out.
 They may not have been paid for and you can have it for yourself if you pay.
+Check at the entry booth.

 Jeep Wrangler parked next to toyota suv at a campsite in Joshua Tree National Park with rock formations in the background